Accounting Concepts are the underlying assumptions used to produce a business’s financial statements. The term “concept” refers to an idea or thought.

-The money measurement concept (alternatively referred to as monetary measurement) emphasises the fact that in accounting and economics in general, every recorded event or transaction is quantified in terms of money, the local currency’s monetary unit of measurement.
-A fact, occurrence, or event that cannot be quantified in terms of money is not recorded in the accounting books under this principle.
-Thus, non-quantifiable items such as employee skill levels or the quality of excellent customer service are not acceptable.
+The money measurement concept (alternatively referred to as monetary measurement) emphasises that in accounting and economics in general, every recorded event or transaction is quantified in terms of money, the local currency’s monetary unit of measurement.
+A fact, occurrence, or event that cannot be quantified in terms of money is not recorded under this principle’s accounting books.
+Thus, non-quantifiable items such as employee skill levels or excellent customer service quality are unacceptable.

 One of the fundamental principles of historical cost accounting is the “Measuring Unit principle” (or stable measuring unit assumption): The accounting unit of measure shall be the most relevant currency’s base money unit.

 Additionally, this principle presupposes that the unit of measure is stable; that is, changes in its general purchasing power are not deemed significant enough to warrant adjustments to the fundamental financial statements.
 The inflation that occurs over time is ignored.
-Only those are considered that can be quantified in monetary terms or are of a financial nature.
+Only those are considered that can be quantified in monetary terms or are financial.

 The cost concept (alternatively called the cost principle of accounting) states that a business’s assets and liabilities should be recorded at their historical cost.

 The historical cost of an asset is the price paid to acquire it and may differ from the asset’s current market value.
-Assume, for example, that a herbal medicine company pays $25,000 in cash to acquire land for the purpose of growing herbs.
+Assume, for example, that a herbal medicine company pays $25,000 in cash to acquire land to grow herbs.
 The company will record a land cost of $25,000 in its accounting records.
-Five years later, in a booming real estate market, the land’s fair market value maybe $35,000.
-While the market value of the land has increased significantly, the balance sheet and other accounting records would remain unchanged at a cost of $25,000.
+Five years later, in a booming real estate market, the land’s fair market value may be $35,000.
+While the market value of the land has increased significantly, the balance sheet and other accounting records would remain unchanged at the cost of $25,000.

 Liabilities require a similar presentation.
-In exchange for goods and services, businesses issue various liabilities (such as accounts payable, bills payable, notes payable, and bonds payable).
-Normally, these liabilities are reported at cost.
+In exchange for goods and services, businesses issue various liabilities (accounts payable, bills payable, notes payable, and bonds payable).
+Typically, these liabilities are reported at cost.
 For instance, a business acquires a tract of land for an agreed-upon price of $12,000 and issues a $12,000 note payable to cover the full payment.
 The expense of recording a note payable in accounting records would be $12,000.

 The Realisation concept is a principle of revenue recognition that asserts that income or revenue is recognised only when earned.
-The corporation is reasonably assured that payment will be received from the customer in exchange for the same.
+The corporation is reasonably assured that the customer will receive payment in exchange for the same.
 It is often employed when the underlying commodities are delivered, risk and reward are transferred, or income becomes payable, regardless of whether the full amount is obtained.

-Conservatism is an accounting concept that refers to the idea that expenses and liabilities should be recognised as soon as feasible in situations where the outcome is uncertain, but assets and revenues should be recorded only when they are certain to be received.
+Conservatism is an accounting concept that refers to the idea that expenses and liabilities should be recognised as soon as feasible in situations where the outcome is uncertain.
+Still, assets and revenues should be recorded only when they are certain to be received.

 Consistency requires that once an accounting concept or procedure is adopted, it be followed consistently in subsequent accounting periods.
-Change an accounting principle or procedure only if the new version enhances the reported financial performance in some way.
+Change an accounting principle or procedure only if the new version somehow enhances the reported financial performance.
 If such a modification is made, thoroughly describe the resulting effects and include them in the notes to the financial statements.

 In accounting, a business or organisation and its owners are considered two distinct entities.
 This is referred to as the concept or principle of the entity.
 The business operates independently of other organisations as a distinct economic unit.

-This straightforward sentence makes it easy to recall… Each entity has its own unique tax identification number.
-Each identifier, whether it is a Social Security Number, an Employer Tax Identification Number, or an Individual Taxpayer Identification Number, is unique.
+This straightforward sentence makes it easy to recall.
+Each entity has its own unique tax identification number.
+Each identifier is unique, whether it is a Social Security Number, an Employer Tax Identification Number, or an Individual Taxpayer Identification Number.

 Accounting’s accrual principle demands that financial accounts represent transactions as they occur, not necessarily when cash changes hands.
 Except for the cash flow statement, this accounting principle is typically employed in the preparation of financial statements.
-Revenue is recorded when it is earned, not when it is received, and costs are recorded when they are incurred, not when they are paid.
+Revenue is recorded when it is earned, not when it is received, and costs are recorded when incurred, not when paid.